- Man Utd Confirm 13 Ins & Outs This Summer

 Attack: Mohamed Salah, Roberto Firmino, Sadio Mané

 If Liverpool are to reach the semi-finals then it will be down to their attack.
-The Reds put up four in a thrilling 4-3 victory over Manchester City in the Premier League back in January – the only defeat Pep Guardiola’s side have suffered in the Premier League this season.
+The Reds put up four in a thrilling 4-3 victory over Manchester City in the Premier League back in January – the only defeat Pep Guardiola’s side have suffered in the league this season.
 Mohamed Salah will be the key man down the right side as the Premier League’s top scorer, whilst Roberto Firmino has been in excellent form in 2018.
 Although Sadio Mané hasn’t hit the heights of last season he certainly has something to offer down the left, particularly to exploit the space left behind by Kyle Walker bombing forward.

 Here is how I see Liverpool lining up: